 So what's the solution?

 - Cut the size of the County Board.
 We have 24 members on the board now.
-We can get the work done with 12-16 members without forcing those positions to be full-time.
-Consolidate some of the committees and reduce the amount of time spent in meetings.
+I supported the reduction to 18 members, which will go into effect in 2022.
 We have professional staff who can take on more of the details, and let the Board return to its rightful role as an oversight body.
 There's no need for Board members to be spending four or five hours in meetings that could easily be completed in less than one hour.

 - Eliminate health care benefits for County Board members.
 There is absolutely no excuse for part-time Board members enjoying this perk when they deny the same benefit for part-time nursing staff at Valley Hi nursing home.
 Some board members receive more compensation from the health care package than from their salary.
 Many of them are Medicare eligible, but still choose to burden the taxpayers with this expense.
 It's outrageous.

 - Demand that Board members do their homework.
-The Board recently spent $130,000 for a multi-media presentation on road projects.
+Some Board members don't look at their meeting packets until they arrive at the meetings.
+Uninformed Board members are a waste of taxpayer money.
+Several years ago the Board spent $130,000 for a multi-media presentation on road projects.
 The material presented was not new.
 It was simply a nicely re-packaged summary (complete with aerial drone videography) of information the Board members already had.
 The members who most vocally demanded the presentation and special meeting didn't even bother to show up.

 - Make meaningful investments in our infrastructure to attract new businesses to our communities.
 Profitable businesses and commercial real estate should be shouldering a larger share of our taxes, to take the burden off of home owners.
 So how do we do that?
 We should increase our efforts to leverage federal and state money for local projects.
 It's a win-win when we can improve our local infrastructure and business climate without spending a dime of local property taxes.
 Why would anyone be against that?